Use the Read Files SDK Method (Tutorial)

 errorsFile retrieval errors, if any

-1. For each key, use a loop to print the file ID, value type, and a preview of the data.
+1. For each key, use a loop to print the file ID, the value type, and a preview of the data.

 for file_id, value in tmp.items():